What do we expect from prospective applicants?

 In the application form we ask for two references.
 These are very important aspects of the process.

-There is also a section that allows your parents to read through your application before it is submitted and sign the declaration to say they understand the selection and funding process and support your application.
-We cannot accept applications which are not supported by parents or guardians.
+Parents are also encouraged to read through your application before it is submitted and sign the declaration to say they understand the selection and funding process and support your application.
+Unfortunately we cannot accept applications which are not supported by parents or guardians.

 Can I get help to fill out my application form?